Longtime British comedy star June Whitfield dies at 93

 Her agent said that she died Friday night.

-Whitfield enjoyed a long career appearing on some of Britain's most popular TV shows and earned generations of fans.
+Whitfield enjoyed a career spanning decades, appearing on some of Britain's most popular TV shows and earning generations of fans drawn by her wide range and impeccable timing.

-She was prominent in the "Carry On" series and the sitcom "Terry and June" in the '80s before playing a vital role in "Absolutely Fabulous."
+She was prominent in the "Carry On" series and the sitcom "Terry and June" with Terry Scott in the '80s before playing a vital role in "Absolutely Fabulous."

+Her time on "Ab Fab" playing the slightly odd mother of Jennifer Saunders' boozy character Edina introduced Whitfield to fans who hadn't been born when she started on radio decades earlier.

+Fellow "Ab Fab" stars Saunders and Joanna Lumley praised Whitfield for the warmth and wit she brought to the hugely popular show.

 Her husband Tim Aitchison died in 2001.
-She is survived by their daughter Suzy Aitchison.
+She is survived by their daughter, the actress Suzy Aitchison.